zsbztdxx/openvins_fuse/README.md

 # openvins_fuse
-a VIO which fuses GNSS based on openvins
+a VIO that fuses GNSS and is based on openvins